hedyhli/dotfiles/README.md

 ## Editor

 - Vim: only for systems that don't have neovim installed
-- Neovim: I use this as my primary editor and IDE
+- Neovim: used to be my primary editor, but now **I've switched to emacs** 😈
 - Emacs: just to play around and learn elisp
 - Doom: looking for IDE features and inspiration for my nvim setup.
 I might drop this soon - takes so much time and resources to set it up and maintain